Markets Right Now: Stocks open lower on Wall Street

 9:35 a.m.

-Stocks are opening slightly lower on Wall Street after the government reported that growth in the U.S. economy slowed significantly in the last three months of 2018.
+Stocks are opening slightly lower on Wall Street led by losses in banks and technology companies.

-Technology companies and retailers fell more than the rest of the market early Thursday.
+Citigroup gave up 1.3 percent in the first few minutes of trading Tuesday and chipmaker Micron Technology fell 2.8 percent.

+Several retailers were moving higher.
+Target rose 2.1 percent and Kohl’s climbed 4.1 percent.
+Both reported results that were better than analysts were expecting.